isomerpages/moe-psgrepository/index.md

   - infobar:
       title: Share Your Thoughts
       id: infobar
-      description: We are grateful to the PSG community and schools for sharing generously.
+      description: Thank you to the PSG community and schools for sharing generously.
         We would like to invite you to further grow the site with us.
-      button: Share with us
+      button: We'd love to hear from you!
       url: /share-your-thoughts/
   - infobar:
       title: Resource Library